Hinrichsta/SP25-CYBR8950/Entertainment/Data.md

 - They regularly release software updates for security and performance improvements.
 - ### Concerns
    - Roku collects significant user data, including viewing habits, app usage, device information, and advertising interactions.
 This data is used for targeted ads and content recommendations.
    - Consumer Reports found that some Roku TVs were susceptible to remote access exploits, allowing attackers to control TVs over the network.
-Roku addressed the issue with a security update. [(2018 CVE Vulnerability Details)](https://www.cvedetails.com/cve/CVE-2018-11314/)
+Roku addressed the issue with a security update. [(CVE-2018-11314)](https://www.cvedetails.com/cve/CVE-2018-11314/)
    - Roku has been criticized for sharing user data with third-party advertisers.
 In 2023, a lawsuit alleged that Roku failed to properly protect user data, leading to privacy concerns about data sales and tracking.
    - A Roku account and an internet connection are required for full functionality, including access to streaming services and software updates.
 ### Documentation